What Is Mill Scale in Welding: And How to Weld Through It

 Cellulosic rods also generate high amounts of shielding gasses.
 The gas coverage is large enough to manipulate the rod with a whipping forth and back movement.

-When you pass the rod over the mill scale, the powerful arc can burn it and preheat the base metal.
-Then, when the puddle arrives, the mill scale is not there to restrict good fluidity, and the metal is preheated for improved fluidity and fusion.
+When you pass the rod over the scale, the powerful arc can burn it and preheat the base metal.
+Then, when the puddle arrives, the scale is not there to restrict good fluidity, and the metal is preheated for improved fluidity and fusion.

 Basic rods are also called low-hydrogen rods.
 That’s because they are used for welding hardenable steels that need to avoid high hydrogen levels inside them to prevent cold cracking.